Our Royal Authority and Power.

 (Acts 3:6, 16 NIV)

-This expansion of His kingdom will be so unstoppable that the gates of hell will not prevail against it.
+Right in the middle of this unstoppable-advance talk, Jesus drops the authority bomb: whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.
+This power belongs to everyone with genuine faith that Jesus is the Son of God.
+It’s not Peter-only VIP access.
+It’s for all who believe that confess that Jesus is the Son of God.
 Thus, the context allows for a broad use of this authority.
-It is an all encompassing power that belongs to followers of Jesus who have faith; this is the same faith one uses to be saved, to be healed, to move mountains, to expand His kingdom, to forgive, and ask for anything you desire.
+It is an all-encompassing power that belongs to followers of Jesus who have faith; this is the same faith one uses to be saved, to be healed, to move mountains, to expand His kingdom, to forgive, and ask for anything you desire.
 It is a broad authority for anything related to kingdom expansion.
+Your faith confession isn’t a humble request; it’s a royal decree that heaven backs 100%.
+No wonder the enemy gets nervous.

-Our new identity and definition in Jesus is one were we are gods.
+Our new identity and definition in Jesus is one where we are gods.
 We have the power to expand God’s kingdom.
-Our power to do this are words of faith that can bind and loose reality, sickness, demons and blessings.
-God obviously has this power and when He speaks reality obeys.
-But God has handed this kingdom expansion to us.
-God has given us His lightning bolt.
-He qualified us to speak and make reality obey us, and cause demons to tremble in fear.
+Our identity in Christ is the new norm: we’re called to expand God’s kingdom with authority.
+We’re not passive spectators.
+God has given us Zeus’ lightning bolt.
+When we speak His promises in faith, we release unstoppable power.
+God Word is God; and so when we speak God’s word in faith, we just released unstoppable power.
+Our faith-filled words bind and loose reality—sickness, demons, blessings, breakthroughs.
 Like with Joshua, God told them to expand their territory with sword and shield.
 God would back them up with His power, but they were to march forward with weapons in their hands and use them.
 Our weapons are faith filled words and confessions.

 God and His Word or promise is one and the same thing, as we learned in previous sections.
 Thus, when “you” speak God’s promise in faith you release God.
 “You” release unstoppable power.
 It is God’s power, but because the bible denies pantheism, “you” release God’s power when “you” speak in faith.
 With this “we” tear down the gates of hell.
 With faith filled words, mountains must “obey us.”
+Your words always carry authority—royal priesthood weight—because in God’s mind you’re already seated in heavenly places with Jesus as a royal priest.
+God’s gifts and callings are irrevocable.
+You always have this authority and position in Christ.
+It does not go in and out, because you sinned last night.
+It is your definition and reality.
+It is You.

 Furthermore, one day the saints will have so much authority that we will judge both the earth and angels.
 Not only do we have the glory of owning reality, but we will one day judge reality.
 Because angels are part of reality and we own and judge reality, we will thus judge angels one day.
 This is our definition in Christ.
 This is who we are.
+We start now by making good judgments in the church based on the Word and Spirit and we do it by expanding God’s kingdom by locking and unlocking with commands of faith.